clancychilds/alfred-zoom-passcode-grabber/README.md

 This workflow helps automate that flow.

+You can download the exported workflow to install here: https://github.com/clancychilds/alfred-zoom-passcode-grabber/raw/main/Zoom%20Passcode%20Grabber.alfredworkflow

 On the first run (defaulted by typing `zp` into Alfred), an Google authentication flow will open in the browser.
 Once this is complete, the workflow will be able to read your Google Calendar.